Indigenous Land Back

 3 easy Land Back actions you can take today

-🎯 Action step 3 of 4: ACT β€” Now it's time to do something.
+🎯 Action step 3 of 4: ACT — Now it's time to do something.
 Let's go!

-1. Find out whose land you're on (& pay "rent").
 You can use Native-Land.Ca and/or Whose.Land to find out how to support land restitution efforts where you live, including paying "rent".
 These maps are global but not perfect.
 Knowing whose land you're on can help you contact local tribal leaders who will tell you how best to use your time/resources for change.
 If you don't see your area on the map, look at action #3 for a way to contribute regardless of where you live.

-2. Download the iNaturalist app.
 In our recent fireside chat with Native food writer Sara Calvosa Olson, she said a fundamental cultural shift we have to make is our relationship with nature.
 Our neighbors include the plants and animals that live outside, and often, we don't even know their names!
 If you saw a person every day if your life and didn't know who they were, wouldn't that be weird?
 Get the iNaturalist app, which can help you identify nature in your area.
 If you're not an app person, just spend some time with a new plant neighbor.

-3. Donate $25 to the First Nations Development Institute.
 Your donation will help return Indigenous lands to Indigenous hands and promote land stewardship.
 Remember - to heal our planet, we need to ensure it's in the care of the right people.

 🏁 Checkpoint: This is the end of action step 3 of 4: ACT.

-Recipes that promote land stewardship
+Solutions that promote land stewardship

 Before we go any further, it's time for you to pledge your commitment.
 It takes less than 30 seconds to pledge and we can bother you about it in a friendly way, so we can hold each other accountable.
 Pledge here!

-🎯 Action step 4 of 4: REFLECT β€” what can you commit to?
+🎯 Action step 4 of 4: REFLECT — what can you commit to?
 What fresh perspectives can we look at?

 Here are three places to start:

 • As more and more gatherings happen around food, it's also important to understand where our food actually comes from.
-This thread from United Farm Workers breaks down the types of tasks farm workers do, and how they get paid (or don't get paid)Β for their labor.
+This thread from United Farm Workers breaks down the types of tasks farm workers do, and how they get paid (or don't get paid) for their labor.

 • Finally, here's 10 essential Native American recipes!

-β€πŸ Checkpoint: This is the end of action step 4 of 4: REFLECT.
+🏁 Checkpoint: This is the end of action step 4 of 4: REFLECT.

 Check out our membership community for more resources like free weekly events with social justice experts, sustainable product discounts, pre-written email templates, a social impact job board, and in-person hangouts with new friends.
 Thanks for taking action with Soapbox Project!